arhamilton92/spellbindr/README.md

 Title: Spellbindr

-Description: Create your character and meet hot wizards near you.
-Roll a charisma check for a chance to party up and quest together.
+Description: Create a randomized character using the D&D API.
+Match your new character against powerful wizards for a chance at a mythical relationship.
+Learn some of the basics of D&D gaming in short, sessionable bursts.

 User Story:
-  As a lonely adventurer;
+  As a lonely aspiring adventurer;
-  I want to find other players nearby;
+  I want to create a random character and learn about basic D&D mechanics;
-  So that I can match my characteristics against theirs for a chance to adventure together
+  So that I can match my new character against others for a chance to adventure together.

 API's: D&D
        Random pickup line